suffolklibraries/lgc/content/collections/events/open-mic-night.md

     content:
       -
         type: text
-        text: 'This event takes place at 47 St Nicholas St. there is carparking two to three minute walk from the venue outside at Cardinal park.'
+        text: 'This event takes place at 47 St Nicholas Street there is car parking two to three minute walk from the venue outside at Cardinal park.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There are bus routes that are a five minute walk from the venue.'
+        text: 'There are also bus routes nearby.'
   -
     type: heading
     attrs: